JerwinPRO/MaterialJS/README.md

 <a name="icons"></a>
 #### Icons

 Material comes with a library of icons that are available for use within your web applications.
+To help with icon choices, visit [MaterialIcon.io](http://www.materialicon.io).

 ![MaterialMaterialIcon](http://www.cosmicmind.io/MK/MaterialMaterialIcon.png)